BarnabasSzabolcs/pyquasargui/docs/quickstart.md

     run(layout, title='slots example')
     ```

+#### Scoped slots

-Scoped-slots can be accessed a little-bit differently.
+Scoped slots can be accessed a little-bit differently.
 Since scoped slots are meant as a template, in python we express them as functions, `Slot('slot-name', lambda props: [... children...])`.
-Here props is a `PropVar` that behaves just like `Model`.
+In this formula `props` is a `PropVar` that behaves just like a `Model`.

 === "screenshot"
     <figure>